grothedev/fp_flutter/README.md

   * when should croaks be deleted from croak-store? to refresh data if any have been deleted
 * have croaks get deleted after time of inactivity
 * save sort preferences
-* implement data analysis (show locations of croaks w/ tags etc. )
+* implement data analysis (how locations of croaks w/ tags etc. )
 * tutorial mode?
 * UI stuff
   - show video or audio player based on file type.